ADAS

 Welcome to Mori lab page !

-Thank you very much for visiting the homepage of Mori lab at NCVC !
+Thank you very much for visiting the homepage of Mori lab, Department of Pediatric Physiology at NCCHD !

 The primary aim of the lab is to find a solution for pediatric intractable diseases.